-I. INTRODUCTION
+I. Introduction

-Popularized by cryptocurrencies [3], [21], blockchain platforms have become increasingly prevalent today.
-Among others, they enable decentralized ledgers at Internet-of-scale that fuel innovation in diverse industries such as finance [13], supply chain [29], and health-care [20].
+Popularized by cryptocurrencies [3], [32], blockchain platforms have become increasingly prevalent today.
+Among others, they enable decentralized ledgers at Internet-of-scale that fuel innovation in diverse industries such as finance [15], supply chain [45], and healthcare [29].
 One issue that continues to challenge their wider adoption is their limited transaction throughput.
+In our context, a transaction is a signed message that occurs between externally owned addresses (EOAs) and/or smart contracts.
+The transaction's message encodes a function call that contains one or more operations to execute.
+Transactions are packed in a block that is recorded on the blockchain.
 To ensure safety, the consensus protocols used by blockchain platforms like Bitcoin and Ethereum conservatively apply slow block generation rates and restrict block sizes.
-Consequently, this allows them to process only 7 to 30 transactions per second (TPS) [16], [26], when compared to traditional centralized systems that can parse thousands of transactions per second.
+Consequently, this allows them to process only 7 to 30 transactions per second (TPS) [24], [40], when compared to traditional centralized systems that can parse thousands of transactions per second.

 To address this bottleneck, new consensus protocols have been proposed in recent years.
-For example, Algorand [15], Conflux [18], Prism [11], and OHIE [31] can process thousands of transactions per second.
+For example, Algorand [19], Conflux [27], Prism [12], and OHIE [50] can process thousands of transactions per second.
 In doing so, innovations in high throughput ledgers also revealed an important but overlooked challenge in the blockchain community: transaction execution performance.
 Particularly, transactions that frequently access the blockchain state tend to become the new performance bottleneck that limits the overall throughput of a blockchain platform.
-For instance, when importing previously downloaded transactions, popular Ethereum clients like GoEthereum [4] and OpenEthereum [5] can only process 700 TPS on a laptop with a SSD, which is significantly lower than the capability of many new consensus protocols [17].
+For instance, when importing previously downloaded transactions, popular Ethereum clients like GoEthereum [4] and OpenEthereum [5] can only process 700 TPS on a laptop with a SSD, which is significantly lower than the capability of many new consensus protocols [25].